alex-kinokon/jsx-dom/README.md

 ### Style

-1. `style` accepts both strings and objects.
+1. `style` accepts a string, an object and an array of any combination of the above, including deeply nested arrays.
 Unitless properties supported by React are also supported.

 ```jsx
 <div style="background: transparent;" />